 The Bosnian River, giving its name to the country, merges with the Sava River after 271 kilometers.
 To the north of the country’s soil, there are arable fertile soils.

 It is a republic-ruled country.
 The president and councilors are elected every five years.
 Assembly consists of 240 seats.
-See also, Cantons of the Federation of Bosnia and Herzegovina.

 In the country, winters are cold and cool, and summers are hot.
 Bosnia and Herzegovina, blessed with a region close to the Mediterranean, is not under the influence of the Mediterranean climate because the Mediterranean climate does not reach the region with the mountains in the country.